Strict rules govern what electrical work can be done without notification and inspection.

 People are often a little nervous about tackling wiring jobs – fair enough, it is potentially dangerous.
 But, treated with respect, many household electrical jobs are within the scope of the competent DIY person.
 What it boils down to is knowing what you are doing, how to do it safely, and complying with the Regulations.

 In the UK, we have the Institute of Electrical Engineers Wiring Regulations which sets out all the rules.
-This is no coffee table book though.
-It is a comprehensive and fairly complex book.
+This is no coffee table book though, it is comprehensive and fairly complex.
 Luckily, there is also a guide to this which details methods of carrying out electrical work which will satisfy the Regulations.
 If you follow the methods in this guide precisely, you can be sure your work is up to the necessary standard.

 A copy of both of these books can be bought, or you could ask at your local library.